alexy4744/github-tutorial/README.md

     Once we have our files added onto the stage, we can now commit those files.
 Commiting simply means taking a snapshot of our files with all of our changes.
 We can then push these commits onto GitHub.

-    To commit our files, we can use `git commit -m "MESSAGE"`, where the `-m` flag stands for "message", which allows us to enter a string to be used as a commit message.
+    To commit our files, we can use `git commit -m "MESSAGE"`, where the `-m` flag stands for *message*, which allows us to enter a string to be used as a commit message.

     Commit messages are useful for keeping track all of the changes we have done over time.
 In additon, commit messages should be short and concise, and also in **PRESENT** tense, not *past* tense even though it seems very tempting.

+    To verify/ view all past commits, type `git log`.
+This will output all previous commits, from the newest to the oldest.

+    To exit `git log`, press "Q" on your keyboard.

     🎉 Tada, you have succesfully created your first commit!

 3. **Pushing our commit to our remote repository.**

+    Once we have a commit, you can push it to your remote repository.
+    Keep in mind that you can **ONLY PUSH COMMITS**, nothing else.
+    You will run into errors if you try to push with no commits.

+    To push our commit to our GitHub repository, type `git push`.

+    ***However***, since this is our first time pushing, we need to type `git push origin master`

+    `origin` is basically the nickname of our remote repository's SSH/HTTPS url, while `master` simply means the master branch aka the default branch.

+    If you want to tell Git to always push to `origin master`, we can use the `-u` flag.

+    So if we run `git push -u origin master`, this will tell Git to remember so that the next time you push again, Git will automatically push to `origin master`.
+This is only ran once, unless you want to change the remote/branch, otherwise, you can type `git push` for any other pushes.

+    Now, if you go back to your GitHub repository, you should see the files that were added to the staging area; now lives in your remote repository, along with the commit messages you have set! 😎

+    🥂 Viola!
+You have just intergrated Git into your workflow!

 ---
 ## Rolling Back Changes